Ecommerce Conversion Rate: What It Is & How to Improve It

 What Is a Good Ecommerce Conversion Rate

-A “good” ecommerce conversion rate is one that aligns with your specific industry benchmarks while also taking into account the unique aspects of your business.
+However, it’s widely accepted that a good ecommerce conversion rate is one that aligns with your specific industry benchmarks while also taking into account the unique aspects of your business.

 It’s important to remember that conversion rates can vary widely based on a number of factors, including: